 Excessive urination combined with thirst

-As CWD affects the function of the brain, neurological or nervous system dysfunctionality in your pet may look a lot like CWD symptoms.
+As chronic wasting disease affects the function of the brain, neurological or nervous system dysfunctionality in your pet may look a lot like symptoms of this prion disease.
 And even though it’s unlikely they’ve become the first case for canine chronic wasting disease, they should be taken to a veterinarian as soon as possible for proper diagnosis and treatment.

-We all know infectious diseases are caused by any number of contact with an animal carrying the disease.
+We all know infectious diseases are caused by contact with an animal carrying the disease.
 But what about the very first infected animal?
 How did they develop it?

-At least in the case of CWD, the initial catalyst is a kind of rogue protein forming in the body from cellular tissue.
+At least in the case of chronic wasting disease, the initial catalyst is a kind of rogue protein forming in the body from cellular tissue.
 This is called a prion and its abnormality is that it begins to infect and destroy the body from the inside.
-Prion “live” in the nervous system, which explains the main symptoms of CWD.
+Prion “live” in the nervous system, which explains the main symptoms of the disease.

 Once this animal is infected, they become contagious, spreading the disease with their waste, bodily decomposition, and interaction with other animals of its species.

-Because CWD has only been shown to affect deer, elk, and moose, diagnosis is mostly created by those in the field of wildlife conservation, virologists, and hunters.
-Many counties across the country utilize local government to inform hunters about the dangers of consuming meat infected by CWD.
+Because chronic wasting disease has only been shown to affect deer, elk, and moose, diagnosis is mostly created by those in the field of wildlife conservation, virologists, and hunters.
+Many counties across the country utilize local government to inform hunters about the dangers of consuming infected meat.
 Communities are also taught what symptoms and signs to look for in an infected animal.

 There isn’t a viable case study for chronic wasting disease as it has not been proven to affect dogs, or any other species outside of cervidae (deer, elk, moose).